AVEVA/CONNECT-data-services-developer-docs/content/api-reference/tenant/tenant-features.md

 ---

 # Features
-APIs for managing the feature states of an AVEVA Data Hub Tenant.
+APIs for managing the feature states of a tenant.

 ## `List All`